Solving the SU($N$) Orbital Hatsugai-Kohmoto Model: SU(3) antiferromagnetism

 \section{SU(3) antiferromagnetism}

 Apart from charge properties, we are also interested in generalized magnetic correlations in the SU($N$) models.
-As studied previously~\cite{feng2023,ibarra2023}, we consider the equal-time structure factor for the same-spin or same-flavor species defined as
+As previously studied~\cite{feng2023,ibarra2023}, we consider the equal-time structure factor for the same-spin or same-flavor species defined as

 where the transfer momentum $\bf q$ lies in the original full BZ.
 Constructing an OHK model based on a specific cluster scheme already selects a corresponding set of scattering momenta ${\bf q}_s$ (also within the original BZ) in the interaction term~\cite{mai2024}.
 We focus on ${\bf q}={\bf q}_s$ since only the scattering of these momenta are considered.
-Then $S({\bf q})$ adopts a simple form (see supplement for a detailed derivation)
+Then $S({\bf q})$ adopts a simple form (see the appendix for a detailed derivation)

 where ${\bf r}_\alpha$ denotes the position of the $\alpha$ orbital within the unit cell.